Ninja-Jutsu/Ninja-Jutsu/README.md

 ## Hi there 👋

-**I'm Ismail**, a [FUll Stack Web Developer].
+**I'm Ismail**, a FUll Stack Web Developer.
 Passionate about crafting innovative solutions and exploring the frontiers of technology.

 ### About Me
 * 🌱 Learning: Python & SQL